 Since February 26th, 2021, customers that have a smart meter can avail of new smart electricity products being offered by electricity supply companies.
 These products provide customers with more information on their energy usage and allows them to move some of their consumption to times of the day when electricity is cheaper.
 Smart meters are read remotely which significantly reduces the need for estimated bills resulting in more accurate billing.

-Deployment of smart meters began in autumn 2019 and to date over 900,000 meters have been installed across the country.
+Deployment of smart meters began in autumn 2019 and to date 1 million meters meters have been installed across the country.
 Smart meters are being installed on a regional basis and we will give you plenty of notice when we are coming to your area.
 Since January 2020 smart meters have been used for all new general domestic 24-hr connections and fault repairs.

 Smart Meter Upgrade Programme